RJHudspith/GLU/README.md

 Gauge correlators : Static potential computations, topological charge correlation functions and configuration space gluon
                     propagators can be computed.
 With binding to FFTW, momentum space gluon correlation function calculations are also possible.

+Update : Heatbath updating and configuration generation is possible.

 Plus plenty more to be found in the documentation.